dash4k/dash4k/README.md

 ### 🥷 About Me

-* 🎓 I’m currently studying at Udayana University majoring in Computer Science.
+* 🎓 I’m currently majoring in Computer Science at Udayana University.

 * 📋 I’m on my way to mastered the art of Javascript (lie).